AlexanderLill/PokemonGoers-group6/README.md

 ## PokeMap
 The PokeMap is screen showing a map with current Pokemon sightings, Pokemon predictions and PokeMobs.
 Additionally you can:
-* Search for a Location or a Pokemon
+* Search for a location or a Pokemon
 * Filter by Time and/or Pokemon
 * Show a detail sheet for a Pokemon-Sighting/Prediction/PokeMob

 ## PokeDex
 The PokeDex shows a list of Pokemon including some of their attributes like name, number and rarity.
-Additionally it enables you to search for pokemon and open a Pokemons PokeDetail page.
+Additionally it enables you to search for pokemon and open a Pokemon PokeDetail page.

 ## PokeDetail

 The PokeDetail page shows all relevant information about a Pokemon, including:
 * Name and number of Pokemon
 * Description, types, weaknesses and strengths
 * Attributes (like weight, flee rate, ...) and evolution
 * Possible attacks

-And additionally a sentiment analysis for the Pokemon.
-This data is extracted from [Twitter](https://www.twitter.com)
+And additionally a sentiment analysis based on data extracted from [Twitter](https://www.twitter.com).

 ## About page
 This page provides background information about the project and a list of all the contributors.